rmccoy7541/neand_sQTL/README.md

 Updates
 ----------------------------------------------------------------------------------------------------------------------------------------
+### 12/17/2018
+#### Mon 17 Dec 2018 12:39:07 PM EST
+Okay, I've done all of the steps from making the junc files to doing PC analysis, and now I need to see if FastQTL will work.
+`fastQTL -V ../../../files/phg000830.v1.GTEx_WGS.genotype-calls-vcf.c1/GTEx_Analysis_2016-01-15_v7_WholeGenomeSeq_652Ind_GATK_HaplotypeCaller.vcf.gz -B  testNE_sQTL_perind.counts.gz.qqnorm_chr1.gz -O res -L res.log --chunk 1 10`

+Ok, it doesn't work, even though I renamed the bam files to their GTEX ID before generating the junc files.
+I'm going to talk to Rajiv.

+`bcftools view -m2 -M2 -v snps --threads 23 -O z -o biallelicOnly.vcf.gz ../../../files/phg000830.v1.GTEx_WGS.genotype-calls-vcf.c1/GTEx_Analysis_2016-01-15_v7_WholeGenomeSeq_652Ind_GATK_HaplotypeCaller.vcf.gz`

+The above command is the filter out the non-biallelic sites. `--threads 23` because I'm running it on the dev node, and it's additional threads (dev node has 24 cores).
+Later, when running on MARCC, I can do something crazy like a bajillion cores probably.
+Afterwards, I can use tabix to split the vcf by chromosome.

+#### Mon 17 Dec 2018 03:37:38 PM EST
+**I guess we would also have to figure out a way to make sure that all of the GTEX samples that were not whole genome sequenced are excluded from the FastQTL mapping somehow using bcftools.
+This is important since FastQTL will not work otherwise; it cannot take files with non-overlapping headers.**

 ### 12/14/2018
 #### 12/14/2018 10:14:38 AM
 `sra2bam.sh` finished running overnight.
 I'm still building the master script (`master.sh`) and am figuring out how to make a pipeline by using SLURM dependencies.
 I have now called `filter_bam.sh` which should remove unplaced contigs.
 I should still remember to fire off `for file in $PWD/*.filt; do ID=$(samtools view -H $file | grep -o -m 1 'GTEX-....'); mv $file ${ID}.sra.bam.filt; done;` as a SLURM job array once this step is done.
 Should be easy.